A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Preliminaries

 \textbf{Quantization}.
 The quantization step uses an error-controlled quantization encoder (\Cref{fig:quantization}) to convert a predictable value to a quantization code.
 We use the linear-scale quantization~\cite{tao2017significantly} in this paper.
-Let $m$ denote the number of bits (typically 16) used to encode a data point; for the data value $x$, one can first obtain its predicted value (shown as the red dot); imagine a series of \textit{$2^{nd}$-phase predicted values} (shown as blue dots in~\Cref{fig:quantization}) that separate the 1D axis linearly together with $1^{st}$-phase predicted value into segments with length of $2\xi$, as well as a partition of the axis in which each interval takes two successive $1^{st}$- or $2^{nd}$-phase predicted values as midpoint.
+Let $m$ denote the number of bits (we set to be 16 to cover reasonable range of error bounds~\mbox{\cite{tao2017significantly}}) used to encode a data point; for the data value $x$, one can first obtain its predicted value (shown as the red dot); imagine a series of \textit{$2^{nd}$-phase predicted values} (shown as blue dots in~\Cref{fig:quantization}) that separate the 1D axis linearly together with $1^{st}$-phase predicted value into segments with length of $2\xi$, as well as a partition of the axis in which each interval takes two successive $1^{st}$- or $2^{nd}$-phase predicted values as midpoint.
 We represent every interval by an integer, so-called \textit{quantization code}.
 The interval with $1^{st}$-phase predicted value as midpoint is represented by $2^{m-1}$, and other intervals are represented by consecutive integers by the order of their midpoints.
 There are $2^m-1$ intervals with quantization codes between $1$ and $2^m-1$; a data point lying within these intervals is predictable.

 \textbf{Encoding and lossless compression}.
 With prediction and quantization, data are transformed into two sets as bitstreams: quantization codes (for predictable values) and floating point numbers (for unpredictable values).
 For example, SZ 1.4 uses a customized Huffman encoder~\cite{huffman1952method} to transform the bitstreams into a compact representation.
-After encoding, in the last step, one can further reduce the encoded data with off-the-shelf lossless compressors such as ZSTD~\cite{zstd}.
+After encoding, one can further reduce the encoded data with off-the-shelf lossless compressors such as ZSTD~\cite{zstd}.